eriks0n/Cybersecurity-Bots/README.md

 4. Paste the text into a new conversation with ChatGPT
 5. Use the bot as defined

-*Please note:* I would recommend to use the GPT-4 model in ChatGPT as it seems to be less prone to hallucination compared to GPT-3.5.
+*Please note:* I would recommend to use the GPT-4 model in ChatGPT as it seems to be less likely to hallucinate compared to GPT-3.5.

 You can always update or modify the bot.